As graduation approaches, how do you manage all the feelings you're experiencing? I've got answers.

-Which can I ignore or push out a year?
+Is this an expectation I can ignore for now or forever or push out a year?

-Your expectation can be as simple as finding a job that allows me to pay the bills.
-Keep in mind that you will be working for a lifetime.
+You will be working for a lifetime.
+You don't need your life figured out.
 If you need a job to pay your bills and to give you time to be intentional, take the time.

-You will know if you are in the right industry, sector, or company when you get into a job and start doing the job.
+Honestly, you'll know quickly if you are in the right industry, sector, or company when you get into a job and start doing the job.

 That’s when you will become discerning about what you like and don't like.
-That's when you're prepared to make informed decisions and will be able to pivot into a career that aligns more with your values, skill sets, and identity.
+Experience will prepare you to make informed decisions and give you the insight to pivot into a career that aligns more with your values, skill sets, and identity.

 Tip 3: Lack of Clarity Leads to Anxiety About the Future

-Another reason you’re feeling anxious is likely due to your lack of clarity because you have not developed a plan.
+Another reason you are feeling anxious is likely due to your lack of clarity because you have not developed a plan.